West Adelaide SC: From the state league to national champion

 In 1977, West Adelaide became founding members of the National Soccer League, Australia's first national competition for any football code.
 The club had the honour of scoring the NSL's first goal on 2 April 1977.
 The goal scorer was Socceroo striker John Kosmina, whom the club had signed for the national league from rival state league club Polonia Adelaide just days earlier.
 Kosmina's goal in the first ever national league game came against Canberra City at Manuka Oval.
 West won the game 3–1 in front of a modest crowd of 1700 people.
 Kosmina, then 20 years old, scored the goal having played two 1978 FIFA World Cup qualification matches for Australia against New Zealand, scoring in one, as well as a cup final for his former club, Polonia.

-The greatest moment in West Adelaide's history came the following season, when it became the first football club of any code from Adelaide to be crowned national champion.
-West had finished the inaugural NSL season in seventh place, 11 points behind champions Eastern Suburbs, later renamed Sydney City.
-The New South Wales side would again be one of the strongest in 1978 although Hellas improved markedly.
-The team included star players such as goalkeeper Martyn Crook and sweeper Neil McGachey.
-John Margaritis began the year as coach but left after 10 rounds to be replaced first by player-coach McGachey and later by Jim Adam, a coach from Victoria.

-Remarkably, the title was secured in a fashion West Adelaide fans could only dream about – at home in an Adelaide derby match against Adelaide City in the final round of the season.
-Needing a point to secure the title ahead of Eastern Suburbs, national team midfielder John Perin put City ahead with a 30-yard strike in the first half.
-With five minutes of normal time remaining, Vic Bozanic looped a ball over the goalkeeper to seal a 1–1 draw, and the championship, sending the 16,000-strong Hindmarsh Stadium crowd into raptures.
-The 1978 National Soccer League came 13 years before any South Australian side competed in the Australian Football League.

-A long lean spell followed West Adelaide's successful early years in the national league.
 The club narrowly avoided relegation in the early 1980s and was eventually sent back to the state league after the 1986 season, when the league scrapped the conference system it had used for three seasons.
 The club spent four of the next five seasons in the relative limbo of the South Australian competition, interrupted by a brief return to the national flight in 1989–90.

 West Adelaide was invited back to the national league for the 1991–92 season.
 However, the club finished second last in its first season back in the top tier.
 New coach Raul Blanco then led Hellas to the playoffs in 1992–93 and 1994–95.